Our fight against sexual exploitation, abuse and harassment

 Note: these statistics change on a regular basis as the investigative and disciplinary processes continue.

 UNHCR is fully committed to working in partnership to eradicate sexual exploitation and abuse and sexual harassment.
 We have a zero tolerance approach to sexual exploitation and abuse by our partners and have embedded robust measures in the management of our relationships with them to address risks and ensure accountability.

 All Project Partnership Agreements make specific reference to values and standards of professional conduct, and require that procedures are in place to prevent, detect, investigate and report on misconduct, with specific reference to sexual exploitation and abuse.
 Breaches are grounds for termination of the partnership.

 We are also actively engaged in the strengthening of their awareness and capacity.
-Since 2013, UNHCR’s Office of the Inspector General has organized 14 regional workshops for partners across the world, covering investigations carried out by NGOs, how to report sexual exploitation and abuse, and zero-tolerance.
+Since 2013, UNHCR’s Office of the Inspector General has organized more than 14 regional workshops for partners across the world, covering investigations carried out by NGOs, how to report sexual exploitation and abuse, and zero-tolerance.

 UNHCR is also participating fully in inter-agency efforts to eradicate sexual exploitation and abuse and sexual harassment.
 This includes participating to the work of the Special Coordinator on Improving the UN Response to Sexual Exploitation and Abuse, the Victim’s Rights Advocate for the United Nations, and the UN Chief Executives Board (CEB) Task Force on Sexual Harassment.
-UNHCR also co-shares a task team on sexual exploitation and abuse set up by the Inter-Agency Standing Committee (IASC), an inter-agency forum for coordination, policy development and decision-making involving the key UN and non-UN humanitarian partners.
+UNHCR also co-chairs a task team on sexual exploitation and abuse set up by the Inter-Agency Standing Committee (IASC), an inter-agency forum for coordination, policy development and decision-making involving key UN and non-UN humanitarian partners.

 - UNHCR, Joining up forces against sexual misconduct - 2019 in review